sylyoung/DeepTransferEEG/README.md

 # Transfer Learning Algorithms for EEG-based BCI

 Welcome!
 This repo aims to achieve simple contemporary deep transfer learning for EEG analysis.
-Also the official implementation of our paper "T-TIME: Test-Time Information Maximization Ensemble for Plug-and-Play BCIs".
+Also the official implementation of our paper "T-TIME: Test-Time Information Maximization Ensemble for Plug-and-Play BCIs" at IEEE TBME.

 ## Steps for Usage: